 While this article might be a starting off point for your research, talk to your entertainment lawyer to draw up the full agreement for your specific production needs.

-If you or your team is looking for simpler solutions to onboarding and managing a film crew, schedule a Wrapbook demo.
+If you or your team is looking for simpler solutions to onboarding, paying and managing a film crew, schedule a live Wrapbook demo today.